mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 3rd order: @Fujisaki1986 (FL model, also in @Drugman2019a)
 * also allow negative flow segment after closure
 * Motivation: “rounded closure” is often seen; sometimes attributed to residual leakage, **but they argue there is also a component due to a period of *negative flow* caused by *lowering of the vocal cords* after closure**

+The Rosenberg–Klatt model is a straightforward glottal flow model.
+It models the shape of the glottal airflow signal within one fundamental period using a cubic polynomial function @Bleyer2017

 non-polynomials:
 Rosenberg-C: trig (sine) model